 Belief #1: “Dynamic Pricing will erode my yield”

 Debunked: Implementation of a dynamic pricing strategy to drive pre-sales actually enables many of our partners to increase their yield, as they get rid of “unfenced” discounts (think a Groupon that can be used any time) and maximize revenue on their best days.
 Many of these unfenced discounts end up getting used by customers on peak days, leading to low yield on days that should really be the most profitable.
-By eliminating these types of discounts, offering the right price for the right person at the right time, and driving visitation and revenue with dynamic pricing, yield can actually rise.
+By eliminating these types of discounts — offering the right price, for the right person, at the right time, and driving visitation revenue with dynamic pricing — yield can actually rise.
 Our partner Gulf Island Waterpark saw per cap in their first season of dynamic pricing increase by 38%.

 Belief #2: “My customers won’t know to buy this way”

 Debunked: Don’t knock it ‘till you try it.
 From airline tickets to hotel rooms and sports tickets, customers are used to paying a different price depending on when they purchase, the date they want to travel or visit, and the popularity of that date.
 While we’ve heard this concern many times, our partners are often surprised to discover that customers are actually used to buying this way, and their experiences with purchasing in other industries make adoption seamless.
 More importantly, part of a successful implementation of dynamic pricing for pre-sales is clear customer communication.
 If customers are regularly and clearly told that the price they pay varies day to day, and to always “buy in advance and save” if they want the best value, they quickly adapt to dynamic pricing as the norm.
 Communication and messaging of dynamic pricing strategies through your marketing, email, and website experience is something our team can help with during the implementation process.

 Belief #3: “My customers might be upset if they paid a different price from someone else”